SqoZy/astro-nano/src/content/blog/01-goals-portfolio-build-jam/index.md

 4. I want to update my blog by writing about my experience trying to join a game jam.

 5. I want to change the appearance of the website by updating the header buttons and colors.

+6. I want to order the branches for my webiste by making a dev branch and deploy branch.